3.1 Matrix

 To set the names of a matrix, you can use rownames() and colnames() to set the row names and column names, respectively.

-rownames(x) <- c("a","b","c","d") #row names
+rownames(x) <- c("a", "b", "c", "d") #row names

-colnames(x) <- c("x","y","z") #column names
+colnames(x) <- c("x", "y", "z") #column names

-Interesting, you can use the same functions rownames() and colnames() to extract the row and column names.
+In addition, you can use the same functions rownames() and colnames() to extract the row and column names.

 rownames(x)